Sancia-2025/data-visualization-and-storytelling_task2/README.md

 Over time, sales display a consistent trend with seasonality patterns.
 This suggests regular spikes during certain months, which can help in forecasting demand and planning inventory.

 Overall, the story highlights that:
--Technology and Consumer segments drive major revenue -West region is the strongest market
+Technology and Consumer segments drive major revenue ,West region is the strongest market
--Some sub-categories are highly profitable, while others need attention -Sales follow predictable seasonal trends
+,Some sub-categories are highly profitable, while others need attention ,Sales follow predictable seasonal trends

 This understanding helps businesses focus on high-performing areas and improve weak segments to maximize overall growth.